joshbegley/nyt-latest/previous.md

 `A national champion at Ohio State, Henderson rushed for 1,016 yards and 10 touchdowns in 2024 and led the Big Ten in yards per carry (7.1).`\
 https://nytimes.com/athletic/6273490/2025/04/25/treveyon-henderson-patriots-nfl-draft/

-**Grading every pick of NFL Draft Rounds 2 and 3: Saints get B-minus for Tyler Shough pick**\
+**Grading every pick of NFL Draft Rounds 2 and 3: Seahawks get A-plus for Nick Emmanwori pick**\
 `How did each team fare with its draft picks on Day 2 of the 2025 NFL Draft?`\
 https://nytimes.com/athletic/6309122/2025/04/25/nfl-draft-grades-rounds-2-3-2025/